viccon/sturdyc/README.md

 ```

 These delete methods will be called when a refresh occurs, and the cache
-notices that it can no longer find the key at the underlying data source.
-This
+notices that it can no longer retrieve the key at the underlying data source.
-indicates that the key has been deleted, and we will want this change to
+This indicates that the key has been deleted, and we will want this change to
-propagate to the distributed key-value store
+propagate to the distributed key-value store as soon as possible, and not have
+to wait for the TTL to expire.

 **Please note** that you are still responsible for setting the TTL and eviction
 policies for the distributed store.
 The cache will only invoke the delete